parkerqueen/coursera-machine-learning/Machine Learning/Week 2.md

 $$
 * Here, $X$ is a $m\times(n+1)$ matrix while $y$ is a m-dimensional vector
 * Turns out that calculating inverses of bigger matrices is very costly (For an nxn matrix: $O(n^3)$).
 A general heuristic is to use the normal equation method if your number of features are 1000 or sometimes maybe even 10000
+* The reasons we might want to use gradient descent over all the other closed form solutions for minimizing the cost function are
+  * There are no closed form solutions (as is the case with many non-linear functions).
+  * The computation just isn't feasible (in terms of storage as well as time).

 ## Section 7
 * The $(X^TX)$ matrix above might at times be non-invertible